dm13450/dm13450.github.io/about.md

-I'm a Quant at BestX and spend the day researching financial markets, which typically involves cleaning data, making graphs and trying to come up with some interesting insights about the world of FX and fixed income trading.
+I'm a Quant at BestX and spend the day researching financial markets, which typically involves cleaning data, making graphs and trying to come up with some (hopefully) interesting insights about the world of FX, fixed income and equity trading.

 Examples of my work can be found in the trade press: